ezzatron/php-error-handler/error-handler-meta.md

 by adding one of the virtual packages to their Composer configuration's [provide] section.

-- Providing `psr/error-exceptions` would indicate that a `PSR-N` conformant error handler will be installed.
+- Providing `psr/error-exceptions` would indicate that a `PSR-X` conformant error handler will be installed.
 - Providing `psr/traditional-errors` would indicate that the installed error handler will behave like the in-built PHP handler.